yssource/crp/src/idioms/null/sentinel_values.md

 or `INT_MAX`.

 In Rust, the `Option` type is used for this purpose.
-In cases where the zero value really is not possible to produce, as with the gcd algorithm above, the type `NonZero<T>` can be used to indicate that fact.
+In cases where the zero value really is not possible to produce, as with the GCD algorithm below, the type `NonZero<T>` can be used to indicate that fact.
 As with `Option<Box<T>>`, the compiler optimizes the representation to make use of the unused value (in this case `0`) to represent the `None` case to ensure that the representation of